 Amphitrite, the wife of Poseidon, was the Greek goddess of the sea.
-With the effervescent lace that looks like bubbles rising in the water, I couldn’t resist honoring her namesake with this generously sized one skein marvel.
+She was chosen by Poseidon, among her 50-100 sisters, to be his bride.
+Amphitrite has refused Poseidon’s proposal and fled to Atlas – only to be found and returned to him to be his bride.
+As with most Greek mythology, the patriarchy runs amok.
+With the effervescent lace that looks like bubbles rising in the water, I couldn’t resist honoring her namesake with this generously sized one-to-two skein wonder.

-While gauge is not important as the fit is not crucial, changes in gauge will result in size differences and the amount of yarn needed to complete the project.
+18 stitches by 25 rows in garter = 4” / 10 cm, after blocking.
+While gauge is not important, as the fit is not crucial, changes in gauge will result in size differences and the yardage required to complete the project.